Multimedia Studies Program

 She began teaching in 2001, and received a Master's in Instructional Technology from San Francisco State University in 2003.
-She has been the Multimedia Studies Program Coordinator since 2003, creating and updating new curriculum and certificates that reflect employment trends in the Bay Area and advising students about the best paths to success.
+She was the Multimedia Studies Program Coordinator from 2003 until 2014, creating and updating new curriculum and certificates that reflect employment trends in the Bay Area and advising students about the best paths to success.

 Biography is unavailable at this time.

 BFA Fine Arts Carnegie Mellon University